The Dynamic Remodeling Method is a non-surgical approach to treating pectus deformities using Dynamic Chest Compression (DCC) brace and exercises.

 - Unnatural to adapt to the brace, especially while sleeping

 The goal of the Dynamic Remodeling method is not to increase the size of the muscles but to spread proportional forces to the deformed location.
-It is very important to wear the brace while exercising.
+It is essential to wear a brace while exercising.

 ORTHOPECTUS RECOMMENDS SWIMMING

-The only type of exercise that Orthopectus doctors recommend without a brace or prior examination at their clinic is swimming.
+Swimming is the only type of exercise that Orthopectus doctors recommend without a brace or prior examination at their clinic.
 Even though swimming will not fix the deformity by itself, it will not stiffen or deteriorate the bone structure of the deformation.

-Doctors at Orthopetus believe that strengthening these weak muscles with swimming while the thoracic wall is still growing can prevent aggravation of the deformation.
+Doctors at Orthopetus believe that strengthening these weak muscles by swimming while the thoracic wall is still growing can prevent aggravation of the deformation.

 DOES THE BRACE AFFECT BREATHING?